lsst-dm/dmtn-094/index.rst

 Dynamic Client Registration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Typically, an service, such as Firefly, operates as an OAuth client to a
+service which you may need access to.
+Due to implementation details of
+OAuth, you typically need a client ID and a client secret in order to
+register a client to receive information from the OAuth service (CILogon
+in our case).
+This works fine when the client is under full
+administrative control, like Firefly, but it falls apart if you want to
+deploy a client to a user device, such as a desktop or mobile phone.
+In
+those scenarios, you need to generate per-deployment client IDs and
+secrets.

+OAuth has a provision for that called Dynamic Client Registration.

 In the cases of TOPCAT, Astroquery, or PyVO - in the context of a user
-attached to an application, we think that CILogon would ideally support
+attached to an application, we think that CILogon may ideally support
 Dynamic Client Registration.
 This would allow TOPCAT to work similarly
 to a Mobile Application on a phone, for example.